Composition for Dummies

 “Certain elements in composition (including your subject almost always are placed on one of the thirds because of their naturally striking visual impact.”

-Like he said, “almost always” meaning that it’s not original, not great composition, not artful.
+Like he said, “almost always” meaning that it’s not original, not a great composition, not artful.
 Plotting your subject in the same four spots as every other photographer is a great sign of weak composition.
 And to say “naturally striking visual impact” when referring to the rule of thirds makes me facepalm.
 There is nothing that proves a certain point on your screen is naturally more pleasing than other spots.
 Again, they are regurgitating tasteless Chicken soup.
 An old folklore that we’ve all been duped into believing.